heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/PRESENTATION.md

 - Understand application protocol.
 - Define application protocols.
 - How to use an application protocol.
-- **While quite short, one of the most important chapters of the course!**
+- **While quite short, one of the most important course of the teaching unit!**

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)